This strawberry ice cream recipe churns out an easy, homemade summer dessert that’s gonna challenge all other strawberry ice creams you’ve ever had.

 - 1 teaspoon vanilla extract

 - 2 teaspoons kirsch liqueur (optional)

-- 1. Whisk the egg yolks in a small bowl and set them aside for a moment.
+- 1. Whisk the egg yolks in a small bowl.

-- 2. Place the half-and-half and 1/4 cup sugar in a medium heavy-bottomed pot over medium heat, stirring occasionally, until the mixture is hot and the sugar has dissolved, 5 to 8 minutes.
+- 2. Place the half-and-half and 1/4 cup sugar in a medium heavy-bottomed pot over medium heat, stirring occasionally, until the sugar dissolves, 5 to 8 minutes.
 Be careful not to let it boil.

 - 3. Whisk a little of the hot half-and-half mixture into the egg yolks to warm them.
-Then whisk the egg yolk mixture into the pot, which is still over medium heat, and continue to warm it, stirring constantly and scraping the bottom of the pot with a wooden spoon or heatproof spatula, until the mixture thickens and leaves a coating on the back of the spoon.
+Then slowly whisk the egg yolk mixture into the half-and-half mixture, which is still over medium heat, and continue to let it warm, stirring constantly and scraping the bottom of the pot with a wooden spoon or heatproof spatula, until the mixture thickens and leaves a coating on the back of the spoon.
 Do not let it boil.
 Remove the pot from the heat.

-- 4. Place a sieve over a large heatproof bowl and pour the mixture through the sieve.
+- 4. Place a strainer over a large heatproof bowl and pour the mixture through the strainer.
 Discard the solids.
-Stir the heavy cream into the mixture.
-Cover and refrigerate for at least 30 minutes.
+Stir the heavy cream into the strained mixture.
+Cover the custard mixture, pressing the plastic wrap directly against the surface of the custard, and refrigerate for at least 30 minutes.

-- 5. Place the strawberries in a large bowl and mash them slightly with a potato masher or the back of a fork until a coarse purée forms.
-Add the remaining 1/4 cup sugar, toss gently, and let the strawberries sit, stirring occasionally, until the sugar has dissolved and the strawberries have given up their juices, 10 to 15 minutes.
+- 5. Place the strawberries in a large bowl and mash them slightly with a potato masher or the back of a fork to form a coarse purée.
+Add the remaining 1/4 cup sugar, toss gently, and let the strawberries sit, stirring occasionally, until the sugar dissolves and the strawberries release their juices, 10 to 15 minutes.

 Hungry for more?
 Chow down on these:

 Strawberry Ice Cream Recipe © 2012 Alana Chernila.
 Photo © 2012 Jennifer May.
 All rights reserved.